pepkit/pepspec/docs/looper/looper-config.md

     - pipeline/pipestat_pipeline_interface1.yaml
     - pipeline/pipestat_pipeline_interface2.yaml
 ```

+>Note: Using the command `looper init` will provide a guided tutorial to create a looper config file.

 In addition, looper supports projects from [PEPhub](https://pephub.databio.org/).
 Using a PEP from PEPhub allows a user to run a pipeline without downloading the PEP.
 This allows you to keep the sample table in a centralized, shared location.
 You need only specify all necessary